RoTRAG: Rule of Thumb Reasoning for Conversation Harm Detection with Retrieval-Augmented Generation: Experimental Results

 \subsubsection{Random Routing}

 Random Routing tests whether the gain of the full model comes from the learned routing decisions or simply from reducing the number of generated RoTs.
-To control for this, we preserve the same 0/1 ratio\footnote{Detailed classifier prediction ratios on the test set are provided in Appendix~\ref{app:classifier_result}.} as the trained classifier, but randomly assign the routing labels across turns.
+To control for this, we preserve the same 0/1 ratio\footnote{Detailed classifier prediction ratios on the test set are provided in the Prediction Distribution section of our \href{https://github.com/GitLeo1/RoTRAG-Rule-of-Thumb-Reasoning-for-Conversation-Harm-Detection-with-Retrieval-Augmented-Generation}{Github-README.md}.} as the trained classifier, but randomly assign the routing labels across turns.
 We report the average over three fixed random seeds (13, 42, and 123).
 Despite matching the amount of RoT generation, this variant generally performs worse than the full model, showing that the benefit of routing lies in identifying which turns truly require new normative reasoning.